alonzi/git-intro/README.md

 3. Know how to get help

 ## Getting Git
+* to play along you will need a github account --> https://github.com/

 * if on mac/linux you probably already have git
   * go to the terminal and type git
   * if it says: *-bash: git: No such file or directory* (or something similar)